zachsis/wordstress/README.md

 ### wordstress Install

 Clone this repo and install all of the prereqs.
-Configure settings in `./conf/`  Written for python2.7+
+Configure settings in `./conf/` .
+Written for python 3
 ```
 pip install requests
 pip install BeautifulSoup4